 Instead, try banding together with other parents and coming up with a group gift for the teachers.
 Parents can chip in whatever they’re comfortable with, whether it’s $5 or $20, and no one needs to know what your financial situation is.
 Joining forces lets you give the teachers one generous gift.

 A gift that's personal

 Find out what the teacher likes.
-Tried-and-true ideas: a big Swansons Nursery gift card for an avid gardener; and Buy Buy Baby for a new parent.
+Tried-and-true ideas: a big Swansons Nursery gift card for an avid gardener; or Buy Buy Baby for a new parent.
 Or give them an experience, a fun activity they can do with their families.
 Consider a factory tour at Theo Chocolate, movie tickets, ski passes, restaurant gift cards, museum passes, baseball tickets or a trip up the Space Needle.

 A homemade treat?

 It really depends on the teacher.

-“Personally, I really liked homemade treats,” says one teacher.
+“Personally, I really like homemade treats,” says one teacher.
 “I have a major sweet tooth, and my students know about it.”

 Some teachers always like getting nicely wrapped candy.
 For others, no sweet treats, please.
 It’s a go-to for many families, and teachers can only eat so many desserts.
 A veteran teacher might discreetly dump your treats in the trash.
 Can’t blame them: They share that petri dish of a classroom with the kids every day.
-I’d be suspicious, too.
+I might be suspicious, too.

 So many people have allergies and diet restrictions that bringing food is a dicey choice.
-If you’re adamant about your famous Ghirardelli brownies, just know that your work may be happily devoured — or wind up in the garbage.
+If you’re adamant about your famous Ghirardelli brownies, just know that your work may be happily devoured — or wind up being given away.